 Car Park A

-Overground car park, first accessible car park from Brintons Terrace.
+Overground pay-as-you-go car park, first accessible car park from Brintons Terrace.
 Not recommended for disabled access.

 Car Park E

 Overground car park.
 DISABLED ACCESS ONLY.
 Blue badge, permit holders or RSH volunteers only.
 All other vehicles strictly prohibited.

 Overground pay-as-you-go car park, nearest to all departments.
 Not recommended for disabled access.

 up to 1 hour – £1.50

 up to 4 hours – £4.00

 Long-stay patients/visitor tickets: